pylover/khayyam/sphinx/index.rst

-For applications requiring aware objects, :py:class:`khayyam.JalaliDate` and :py:class:`khayyam.JalaliDatetime` objects have an optional time zone information attribute, tzinfo, that can be set to an instance of a subclass of the abstract tzinfo class.
+For applications requiring aware objects, :py:class:`khayyam.JalaliDate` and :py:class:`khayyam.JalaliDatetime` objects have an optional time zone information attribute, tzinfo, that can be set to an instance of a subclass of the abstract :py:class:`datetime.tzinfo` class, such as :py:class:`khayyam.Timezone` and or :py:class:`khayyam.TehranTimezone`.

 The package's API is considered to be exactly the same as the :py:mod:`datetime`, so if you are familiar with the :py:class:`datetime`, you can read the migration guide.